ettheberge/Coding_Intro/Internet_Resources/README.md

 **General**

-[Stackoverflow](https://stackoverflow.com/) is THE forum where someone's probably asked the exact same question you've had.
+[Stackoverflow](https://stackoverflow.com/) - THE forum where someone's probably asked the exact same question you've had.
 So much of my steep learning curve has just been Googling a ton of "how to do __ " and being directed to a thread in Stack.

-[Bioconductor](https://support.bioconductor.org/) is helpful for genomics-specific questions.
+[Bioconductor](https://support.bioconductor.org/) - A helpful forum for genomics-specific questions.

 **R/Statistics**

-[The Tidyverse](https://www.tidyverse.org/packages/). - Honestly, I can't recommend enough how much to start early/ do everything in the tidyverse.
+[The Tidyverse](https://www.tidyverse.org/packages/) - Honestly, I can't recommend enough how much to start early/ do everything in the tidyverse.
 It'll make your life so much easier.

-[Introduction to dplyr](https://cran.r-project.org/web/packages/dplyr/vignettes/dplyr.html) Part of the tidyverse, very important set of functions for data wrangling!
+[Introduction to dplyr](https://cran.r-project.org/web/packages/dplyr/vignettes/dplyr.html) - Part of the tidyverse, very important set of functions for data wrangling!

-[The STHDA website](http://www.sthda.com/english/wiki/ggplot2-essentials) is my #1 go-to for anything to do with R/ggplot2 for making every type of plot. `ggplot2` is under the tidyverse.
+[The STHDA website](http://www.sthda.com/english/wiki/ggplot2-essentials) - My #1 go-to for anything to do with R/ggplot2 for making every type of plot. `ggplot2` is under the tidyverse.
 I also recommend looking into `ggpubr` for making publication-quality plots.

-[Intro to the field of statistics (and R)](https://stat150.blog/) is a non-UBC course (all materials on the site) I wish I could've self-taught from sooner.
+[Intro to the field of statistics (and R)](https://stat150.blog/) - A non-UBC course (all materials on the site) that I wish I could've self-taught from sooner.
 Very helpful resource that compliments UBC's STAT 545/540 (I would go through this course-->545-->540.)

 [Marin lectures: Statistics in R](https://www.statslectures.com/) - This series is a+.
 I always go back to it.